 In the end, I walked away from the concert completely stunned.
 How a 67-year-old lady can perform and sing to that degree is astounding.
 She puts new performers to shame.
 For the longest time, one of my favorite Cher songs was “If I Could Turn Back Time.”
 Well, there was no question after the show.
 It was not “if she could turn back time,” it was when.
 The concert was about Cher, as a vocal, acting, and pop culture phenomenon without an expiration date.

 After reflection, I realized the concert sent a different message as well.
 She proved happiness is immortal, that acceptance is fleeting, and contentment was priceless.
-Only a performer of her caliber could prove this, and she is the only one that exists.
+Only a performer of her caliber could prove this.

 So, as a seasoned concert fanatic, I feel she best summed it up in her first “Farewell Tour.”
 She said to all her younger contemporaries “follow this, you bitches.”